Looking for some homemade Christmas gift ideas? These DIY gifts are fast and simple to make!

 You may very well know who those people are on your list.

-Instead of giving up on the idea of a homemade Christmas gift, do your best to really zero in on that person’s interests and cater to that.
+Instead of giving up on the idea of a DIY gift, do your best to really zero in on that person’s interests and cater to that.

 - Stitch up a set of mini bags for buying spices in bulk.
 Or follow the same directions and make larger bags for produce shopping.